PaddlePaddle/PaddleSpeech/README.md

 If you want to set up PaddleSpeech in other environment, please see the [installation](./docs/installation.md) documents for all the alternatives.

 # Quick Start
-> Note: the current links to `English Speech-To-Text` and `English Text-To-Speech` are not valid.

 Just a quick test of our functions: [English Speech-To-Text]() and [English Text-To-Speech]() by typing message or upload your own audio file.